titu1994/Neural-Style-Transfer/README.md

 ## Windows Helper
 It is a C# program written to more easily generate the arguments for the python script Network.py or INetwork.py

-- Make sure to save the vgg16_weights.h5 weights file in the windows_helper folder.
 - Upon first run, it will request the python path.
 Traverse your directory to locate the python.exe of your choice (Anaconda is tested)

 ### Benefits